-Combined with a huge Take That at fans who write things like that as Becky (who admits to Chuck and Sam that she writes a lot of the stuff out there) who is designed to be The Scrappy.
+Combined with a huge Take That at fans who write things like that in the form of Becky, who admits to Chuck and Sam that she writes a lot of the stuff out there and is designed to be The Scrappy.

 Dean: They do know that we're brothers, right?

 Older Than They Look: Sam and Dean have both aged mentally several decades beyond their physical ages.
 Dean spent around 40 years in Hell, which means that he's mentally in his early 60s.
 Sam spent over a hundred years in Lucifer's Cage (it's not explicitly stated how long though).
 This is not touched on much in the series.

 This may have something to do with the mind and the soul being separate.
 Dean experienced 40 years of torture, but, being a disembodied soul at the time, he didn't age mentally as you would expect of someone living out their life.
 This, however, is not explored in the show or addressed by the creators, so it's largely a matter of interpretation.

 Likewise Sam comes back without a soul and when this is fixed there is a wall put up to protect him.
 After it is torn down by Cas he becomes insane but Castiel absorbs all of his insanity